-His death in 814 CE of natural causes was considered a tragedy by his contemporaries, and he was mourned throughout Europe; more so after the Viking raids began shortly after he died.
+His death in 814 of natural causes was considered a tragedy by his contemporaries, and he was mourned throughout Europe; more so after the Viking raids began shortly after he died.
 He is often referred to as the Father of Modern Europe.

 Early Life & Rise to Power